 From Shan Hu the cruise continues to the Peach Blossom River, via a return to Rong Hu.
 Most cruises finish at the lock gates by Elephant Trunk Hill (Xiangbi Shan), where one branch of the Peach Blossom River joins the Li River.
 However, the boat could descend in the lock gates with passengers and return to the Liberation Bridge pier past the front of Elephant Trunk Hill.

 Another way to enjoy the beautiful scenery along the lakes is to take a walk on its banks.
 The walk can be done both for daytime and the evening, as the lake colorfully lit.
-See Two Rivers and Four Lakes Circuit walking tour.
+See our recommended Two Rivers and Four Lakes Circuit Walk.

 - Prices: From 60 RMB for a child taking the shorter daytime cruise in a standard boat to 215 RMB for an adult taking the full cruise at night in a luxury-class boat.

 - Docks: Shan Lake departures are from Wenchang Bridge near Shan Lake North Road and the Riyuewan dock near the Sun and Moon towers; Li River departures leave from the Jiefang Bridge.